Starburst Nuclei as Light Dark Matter Laboratories

 The DM-CR scattering rate depends on the DM density distribution, which is pretty uncertain in the central cores of galaxies~\cite{Benito:2016kyp,Benito:2019ngh,Benito:2020lgu}.
 A benchmark parameterization is the Navarro-Frenk-White (NFW) distribution~\cite{Navarro:1995iw}

 which is a function of the radial distance $r$ from the SBN center.
 The scale radius $r_s$ and the normalization $\rho_s$ can be expressed through the concentration parameter $c_{200} = r_{200}/r_s$ and the mass $M_{200}$ enclosed in a sphere of radius $r_{200}$, which is defined as the distance at which the mean DM density is 200 times the critical Universe density $\rho_{c}$.
-These parameters are not measured, so we use the results of the simulations in Ref.s~\cite{Werhahn:2021bal,Werhahn:2021gvl,Werhahn:2021jvy}, showing that $7 \leq c_{200} \leq 12$ and $10^{10} \leq M_{200}/\rm{M}_{\odot} \leq 10^{12}$.
+These parameters are not measured, so we use the results of the simulations in Refs.~\cite{Werhahn:2021bal,Werhahn:2021gvl,Werhahn:2021jvy}, showing that $7 \leq c_{200} \leq 12$ and $10^{10} \leq M_{200}/\rm{M}_{\odot} \leq 10^{12}$.
 As benchmark cases in the following analysis we use $c_{200} = 7$ for both sources, $M_{200} = 10^{12}\, \rm{M}_{\odot}$ for M82 and $M_{200}= 3\times 10^{11}\, \rm{M}_{\odot}$ for NGC 253~\cite{Werhahn:2021bal,Werhahn:2021gvl,Werhahn:2021jvy}.
-In the Supplemental Material~\ref{app:halo} we quantify the impact of varying the halo parameters in the expected range, showing that it leads to an uncertainty of at most one order of magnitude in the constraints on DM-proton cross section $\sigma_{\chi p}$.
+In the Supplemental Material~IV (which includes Refs.~\cite{{Burkert:1995yz,Lin:2019yux}}) we quantify the impact of varying the halo parameters in the expected range, showing that it leads to an uncertainty of at most one order of magnitude in the constraints on DM-proton cross section $\sigma_{\chi p}$.

 {\bf{Observable features in the gamma-ray spectrum.~---}} The additional energy loss from elastic DM-CR interactions cause a suppression in the CR, and therefore in the gamma-ray spectrum, whereas the inelastic DM-CR production can replenish the gamma-ray spectrum at higher energies.
 These effects are visible in Fig.~\ref{fig:M82_timescale_fluxes} which represents the case of M82 source.
 The left panel shows the DM-CR energy-loss timescales ($\tau^\mathrm{el}_{\chi p}$ and $\tau^\mathrm{inel}_{\chi p}$), averaged within the SBN volume, in comparison with the standard timescales.
 At low CR energies, $T\ll E^p_\mathrm{dip}=m_p^2/(2m_\chi)$, $\tau^\mathrm{el}_{\chi p}\simeq 3 m_p^4 / 2 \rho_\chi \sigma_{\chi p} T^3$ rapidly decreases with the CR kinetic energy.
 At high CR energies, elastic scattering becomes progressively unlikely compared with the inelastic one, so $\tau^\mathrm{el}_{\chi p}\simeq 128 m_\chi^6 T^3/\rho_\chi \sigma_{\chi p} \Lambda^8 \ln(T m_\chi / 2 m_p^2)$ increases with the CR kinetic energy.
 Elastic DM-CR scattering thus can cause a dip in the CR spectrum at an energy $E^p_\mathrm{dip}\simeq m_p^2/2m_\chi$, due to protons being pushed to lower energies.
 Above the dip, inelastic DM-CR scattering becomes the dominant source of CR energy loss.
 In each scattering the CR energy is reprocessed in gamma-rays, leading to a new calorimetric regime in which the gamma-ray spectrum again follows the CR injection power-law spectrum.